siderolabs/talos/docs/osctl/osctl_cluster_create.md

 ```
       --cpus string                 the share of CPUs as fraction (each container) (default "1.5")
   -h, --help                        help for create
-      --image string                the image to use (default "docker.io/autonomy/talos:v0.3.0-beta.0-7-gd95fd756")
-      --kubernetes-version string   desired kubernetes version to run (default "1.17.0")
-      --masters int                 the number of masters to create (default 1)
       --memory int                  the limit on memory usage in MB (each container) (default 1024)
-      --mtu string                  MTU of the docker bridge network (default "1500")
       --workers int                 the number of workers to create (default 1)
 ```